 Corruption on infrastructure projects is a complex problem.
 It can include bribery, extortion, fraud, collusion, embezzlement, and money-laundering.
-It can take place during all the different phases of an infrastructure project, including project selection, planning, design, procurement, project execution, and project operation and maintenance.
+It can take place during all the different phases of an infrastructure project, including project selection, planning, design, land acquisition, procurement, project execution, and project operation and maintenance.
 It can involve any of the project participants, including government, the project owner, suppliers (such as funders, contractors, suppliers and consulting engineers) and their sub-suppliers.
 It can take place at any level of the project structure, from the smallest sub-contracts at the bottom of the contractual chain, right the way up to large contracts with the project owner.

 See How Corruption Occurs for further information.